achmelev/lilac/docs/web/markdowns/reference.markdown

 ####Literals

 There are four different different literal types: integer literals, floating point literals, string literals and base64 literals.
 The syntax of the first three is the same as [in the Java language](https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.10).
 A base64 literal is just a [base64 encoded byte sequence](https://de.wikipedia.org/wiki/Base64) enclosed in square brackets.
+Additionally, there is, like, again, in the Java language, a special **null** - literal, which, when used, stands for a reference pointing to nowhere.

 Here are some examples of a Java assembler literal: